mastering-genkit/mastering-genkit-go/src/chapters/03-setting-up-your-development-environment.md

 Once your application is running with `genkit start -- go run .`, the Developer UI provides a comprehensive interface for developing and testing your AI workflows.

+>As you use the Developer UI, Genkit creates a `.genkit` directory in your project root as a local file trace store, containing telemetry data, flow execution traces, and other development artifacts.
+Consider adding `.genkit` to your `.gitignore` file if you don't need to share these development traces with your team.

 ### Main Dashboard

 ![Developer UI Overview](../images/chapter-03/developer-ui.png)